aramis-lab/clinicadl/docs/Train/Patch.md

 </pre>

 `models` and `tensorboard_logs` contain one output per CNN trained.
-The number of networks (equals to the number of patches) `N` depends on the `patch_size` and the `stride_size`.
+The number of networks (equal to the number of patches) `N` depends on the `patch_size` and the `stride_size`.

 !!! note "Level of performance"
-    The performances are obtained at two different levels: patch-level and image-level.
+    The performance metrics are obtained at two different levels: patch-level and image-level.
-    Patch-level performance corresponds to the concatenation of the performances of all CNNs.
+    Patch-level performance corresponds to the concatenation of the performance metrics of all CNNs.
-    The evaluation on the image-level is obtained by [assembling](./Details.md#soft-voting) the predictions of all the CNNs.
+    The evaluation at the image-level is obtained by [assembling](./Details.md#soft-voting) the predictions of all the CNNs.